enov8 vME iSCSI Connector (SQL Server)

 6) or comma-separated IDs (e.g.,5,6,7) - Enter

 Note — Verify database selection: Double-check the database names and IDs before confirming.
-There is no automatic rollback once the migration starts, so any unwanted migrations would need to be cleaned up manually.
+There is no automatic rollback once the migration starts.

 After a final Y/N confirmation, the generated SQL script runs via sqlcmd.
 For each database, two operations occur back-to-back: